+1 Aesthetics

-1 Aesthetics Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: a.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: a.
 Have a substantial adverse effect on a scenic vista? • b.
-Substantially damage scenic resources, including but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c.
-In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Substantially damage scenic resources, including but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+C. In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from a publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d.
-Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area?
+Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area? - a.

-a.
 Would the project have a substantial adverse effect on a scenic vista?

 Ukiah's natural landscape includes redwood-covered hillsides, the Russian River, and Ukiah Valley flatlands.
-The Ukiah 2040 General Plan identifies hillside areas within the City as scenic viewsheds.20 One of the most notable scenic resources are the western hills, rising above the valley floor on the west side of Ukiah.21 The Ukiah 2040 General Plan contains goals and policies to protect scenic vistas and the character of the western hills.22 These include the following:
+The Ukiah 2040 General Plan identifies hillside areas within the City as scenic viewsheds.19 One of the most notable scenic resources are the western hills, rising above the valley floor on the west side of Ukiah.20 The Ukiah 2040 General Plan contains goals and policies to protect scenic vistas and the character of the western hills.21 These include the following:

-- Goal LU-6 Hillside Areas: To preserve the natural character of hillside development areas. - Policy LU-6.1 Natural Features: The City shall require development to preserve outstanding natural physical features, such as the highest crest of a hill, natural rock outcroppings, major tree belts, and water features.
+- Goal LU-6 Hillside Areas: To preserve the natural character of hillside development areas. - Policy LU-6.1 Natural Features: The City shall require development to preserve outstanding natural physical features, such as the highest crest of a hill, natural rock outcroppings, major tree belts, and water features. - Policy LU-6.2 Hillside Development: The City shall require new development in hillside areas to minimize grading to retain a natural hillside setting.
+The City shall encourage clustered dwelling units in hillside areas and roadways to be designed to preserve the ecological and scenic character of the hillsides.